ibm-cloud-docs/Cloudant/api/search.md

 Inclusive range queries are denoted by brackets (`[`, `]`).
 Exclusive range queries are denoted by curly brackets (`{`, `}`).

->   **Note**: The `range` operation works only if the indexed values are numbers.
+The `range` operation works only if the indexed values are numbers.
 The indexed values cannot be mixed types.
 For example,
 if 100 strings are indexed,
 and one number,
 then the index cannot be used for `range` operations.
-    You can check the type by using the '`typeof`' operator, and convert it by using the `parseInt`, `parseFloat`,
+You can check the type by using the '`typeof`' operator, and convert it by using the `parseInt`,
+`parseFloat`,
 or `.toString()` functions.
+{: tip}

 _Example of a request that uses faceted search for matching `ranges`:_